NFL Blitz (1997 video game): Reception

-NFL Blitz was "Arcade Game of the Year" at Electronic Gaming Monthlys 1997 Editors' Choice Awards.
+The game was named "Arcade Game of the Year" at Electronic Gaming Monthlys 1997 Editors' Choice Awards.
+In their first month of release, the Nintendo 64 and PlayStation versions were respectively the eighth and tenth best-selling home console games in the United States.
 The PC version won the award for "Best Sports Game of the Year" at IGNs Best of 1998 Awards, and was nominated for the "Sports Game of the Year" award at GameSpots Best & Worst of 1998 Awards, which ultimately went to FIFA 99.
 The Nintendo 64 version was a nominee for the AIAS' "Console Sports Game of the Year" award, which was ultimately given to 1080° Snowboarding; it was also nominated for Best Nintendo 64 Game at the 1998 CNET Gamecenter Awards, which ultimately went to The Legend of Zelda: Ocarina of Time.
 The PlayStation version won the award for "Most Unrealistic Sports Game" at the 1998 OPM Editors' Awards, and was nominated for the "Best Sports Game", "Best Arcade Conversion", and "Best Multiplayer Game" awards, all of which went to Hot Shots Golf, Tekken 3, and Devil Dice, respectively.